Welcome to Cochrane !

 Preparing a Cochrane Review requires skills that may be new to the author.
 Cochrane provides a range of resources to get you started, including the Cochrane Handbook for Systematic Reviews of Interventions, online learning materials and face-to-face workshops.
 More information and links to resources are available at the Cochrane Training website.

 - For newcomers, perhaps without any healthcare experience.
 Some online training is available for people who want to help by searching the healthcare literature.
 People without a healthcare background can also contribute as authors of Cochrane Reviews.

 - For editorial teams of Cochrane Review Groups.
-This password-protected material contains many procedural resources, including examples of checklists, forms, etc. In addition, the Cochrane Style Guide provides guidance to enable people to copy edit Cochrane Reviews and other documents produced within The Cochrane Collaboration in a consistent manner.
+This password-protected material contains many procedural resources, including examples of checklists, forms, etc. In addition, the Cochrane Style Guide provides guidance to enable people to copy edit Cochrane Reviews and other documents produced within Cochrane in a consistent manner.

 - Job opportunities within the organisation are advertised on the website from time to time.